mmann1123/GWU_Course_Calendar/README.md

 #### **Windows Users**
 1. Open the folder where you unzipped the files
 2. **Double-click** on `launch_gui.bat`
+3. Run despite warning
-3. A window will open - that's the app!
+4. A window will open - that's the app!

 #### **Mac/Linux Users**
 1. Open **Terminal**